damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ## Configureable mirror synchronisation time (EE only)

 [Repository mirroring](https://docs.gitlab.com/ee/workflow/repository_mirroring.html) is a great feature in GitLab Enterprise Edition that allows you to synchronise remote repositories with your repository on GitLab.
 Previously, synchronisation happened every hour; you can now [adjust this](https://docs.gitlab.com/ee/workflow/repository_mirroring.html#adjusting-synchronization-times) for more fine-grained synchronisation windows.

-## Impersonation Tokens

-Administrators can now retrieve an Impersonation Token for any user, which allows API-based applications to authenticate as other users without needing to go through the cumbersome oAuth process.

 ## Monitoring Gitab with Prometheus